-166.000 Staff qualifications
+166.00 Staff qualifications

-- (a) The Acute Crisis Unit shall document the qualifications and training of staff providing crisis stabilization services which shall be in compliance with the Acute Crisis Unit's clinical privileging process. - (b) Failure to comply with Section 166.000 will result in the initiation of procedures to deny, suspend and/or revoke certification.
+- (a) The Crisis Stabilization Unit shall document the qualifications and training of staff providing crisis stabilization services which shall be in compliance with the Crisis Stabilization Unit's clinical privileging process. - (b) Failure to comply with Section 166.000 will result in the initiation of procedures to deny, suspend and/or revoke certification.

-167.000 Staff development
+167.00 Staff development

-(a) The Acute Crisis Unit shall have a written plan for the professional growth and development of all administrative, professional clinical and support staff.

-- (b) This plan shall include but not be limited to: - orientation procedures; - (2) in-service training and education programs; - (3) availability of professional reference materials; and - (4) mechanisms for insuring outside continuing educational opportunities for staff members. - (c) The results of performance improvement activities and accrediting and audit findings and recommendations shall be addressed by and documented in the staff development and clinical privileging processes. - (d) Staff competency development shall be aligned with the organization's goals related to co-occurring capability, and incorporate a training plan, training activities, and supervision designed to improve co-occurring core competencies of all staff. - (e) Staff education and in-service training programs shall be evaluated by the Acute Crisis Unit at least annually.
+- (a) The Crisis Stabilization Unit shall have a written plan for the professional growth and development of all administrative, professional clinical and support staff.
+This plan shall include but not be limited to: - (1) orientation procedures; - (2) in-service training and education programs; - (3) availability of professional reference materials; and - (4) mechanisms for insuring outside continuing educational opportunities for staff members. - (b) The results of performance improvement activities and accrediting and audit findings and recommendations shall be addressed by and documented in the staff development and clinical privileging processes. - (c) Staff competency development shall be aligned with the organization's goals related to cooccurring capability, and incorporate a training plan, training activities, and supervision designed to improve co-occurring core competencies of all staff.

+(d) Staff education and in-service training programs shall be evaluated by the Crisis Stabilization Unit at least annually.

-168.000 In-service
+168.00 In-service

-- (a) Trainings are required annually for all employees who provide clinical services within the Acute Crisis Unit program on the following topics: - Fire and safety; - (2) Infection Control and universal precautions; - (3) Client's rights and the constraints of the Mental Health Client's Bill of Rights; - (4) Confidentiality; - (5) Arkansas Adult and Long-Term Care Facility Resident Maltreatment Act, §12-12-1701 et seq. - (6) Facility policy and procedures; - (7) Cultural competence; - (8) Co-occurring disorder competency and treatment principles; and - (9) Trauma informed and age and developmental specific trainings.
+(a) Trainings are required annually for all employees who provide clinical services within the Crisis Stabilization Unit program on the following topics: (1) Fire and safety; (2) Infection Control and universal precautions; (3) Client's rights and the constraints of the Mental Health Client's Bill of Rights; (4) Confidentiality; (5) Arkansas Adult and Long-Term Care Facility Resident Maltreatment Act, §12-12-1701 et seq.
+(6) Facility policy and procedures; (7) Cultural competence; (8) Co-occurring disorder competency and treatment principles; and (b) Trauma informed and age and developmental specific trainings.
+All staff providing clinical services shall have a current certification in basic first aid and in Cardiopulmonary Resuscitation (CPR).

-- (b) All staff providing clinical services shall have a current certification in basic first aid and in Cardiopulmonary Resuscitation (CPR). - (c) All clinical staff shall have training in non-physical intervention techniques and philosophies addressing appropriate non-violent interventions for potentially physical interpersonal conflicts, staff attitudes which promote dignity and enhanced self-esteem, keys to effective communication skills, verbal and non-verbal interaction and non-violent intervention within 30 days of being hired with annual updates thereafter.
-This training shall occur prior to direct patient contact. - (d) The Acute Crisis Unit Executive Director shall designate which positions and employees, including temporary employees, will be required to successfully complete physical intervention training.
+(C) All clinical staff shall have training in non-physical intervention techniques and philosophies addressing appropriate non-violent interventions for potentially physical interpersonal conflicts, staff attitudes which promote dignity and enhanced self-esteem, keys to effective communication skills, verbal and non-verbal interaction and non-violent intervention within 30 days of being hired with annual updates thereafter.
+This training shall occur prior to direct patient contact.

+(d) The Crisis Stabilization Unit Executive Director shall designate which positions and employees, including temporary employees, will be required to successfully complete physical intervention training.
 The employee shall successfully complete this training within 30 days of being hired, with annual updated thereafter.
 This training shall occur prior to direct patient contact.